 A Good Marriage tells the tale of Bob and Darcy Anderson (Anthony LaPaglia and Joan Allen), a nice New Hampshire couple where the husband has a not so nice secret life.
 The Andersons seem so ordinary, even dull.
 Bob's an accountant who collects rare pennies.
 Darcy is the wife of an accountant who collects rare pennies.

 The couple has an easy familiarity with each other.
 Life is good.
 Their biggest concern is their daughter's upcoming wedding.
-True, Bob is often away on business trips - he's the ace accountant of his company so he's often sent out on assignments, and there's usually a coin sale somewhere nearby, so sometimes he'll be away for a day extra - but Bob and Darcy have one of those comfortable relationships where a few days apart is fine.
+True, Bob is often away on business trips - he's the ace accountant of his company so he's often sent out on assignments - but Bob and Darcy have one of those comfortable relationships where a few days apart is fine.

 They seem to enjoy a nice arrangement in the bedroom, too.
 He calls her his "bad girl," she calls him "her naughty boy."
-They probably don't have sex all the time, but when they do it's still fun.
+They probably don't have sex often, but things are sufficiently saucy.
 Their quiet existence comes to an end one day when Darcy is nosing around in the garage and finds the IDs of 12 local women who have been murdered by a serial killer.
 Why does Bob have them?

 So here's what she does.
 She cries.
-Not only is her life as she knew it suddenly over, but the man she thought she knew is not that man at all.
-It's a lot to take in.
 When Bob returns from his latest road trip, as Ricky Ricardo used to say, he'll have a lot of 'splainin' to do.

 The problem is that Bob is perfectly willing to explain himself.
-Rather than deny that he's a murderer, he sadly confesses to his horrible sideline as the Ted Bundy of the New Hampshire suburbs.
-He tells her how he'd always wanted to try killing a woman, ever since a pair of snooty girls turned him and his buddy down for a date back in high school.
-So he tried it and kind of liked it.
+Rather than deny his crimes, he sadly confesses about his sideline as the Ted Bundy of the New Hampshire suburbs.
+He tells her how he'd always wanted kill a woman, ever since a pair of snooty girls turned him and his buddy down for a date back in high school.
+So he tried it.
+And liked it.
 He confesses casually, like someone describing their first cigarette.
 She looks at him with unbelieving eyes as he tells his story, and then she goes to sleep.
 We begin to realize that the movie is going to be slightly different than what we'd imagined it would be.

 She has nightmares, as we knew she would.
 He wants forgiveness, and a chance to keep the marriage intact.
-They try to keep thing together, maybe for the sake of the children.
-In a way, they act as if he's simply had an affair with a neighbor and they're trying to keep it quiet, sweep it under the rug and forget about it.
+They try to keep things together, maybe for the sake of the children.
+In a way, they act as if he's simply had an affair and they're trying to sweep it under the rug and forget about it.
 He walks around with a hangdog expression, like a husband caught doing something naughty.
 Naughty, indeed.
 But can he really stop killing women, now that he's had a taste?

 A Good Marriage is a lightweight movie, held together by a simple question: Can they stay together after Bob admits he's a murderer of several women?
 Yet, even though it feels simple, and even a bit lifeless as some critics have pointed out, it worked pretty well for me.
 Director Peter Askin creates a mild sense of suspense here, not of the Hitchcock kind, but of a more contemporary, made-for-TV variety.
 "This isn't like one of those movies where the crazy husband chases the wife around the house," Bob says at one point.
 He's perhaps referencing The Shining, but he could also be talking about one of those clunkers on the Lifetime network.